jellyfin-archive/jellyfin-blog/content/posts/android-tv-12.md

 ## New authentication flow

 We got a lot of complaints about our authentication flow.
-It wasn't obvious how to enable the auto log in option and managing multiple servers or users was not an easy task.
+It wasn't obvious how to enable the auto-login option and managing multiple servers or users was not an easy task.
 We also didn't like this part of the app, and decided to completely revamp it!
-The rewritten sign in screen looks more modern and is much easier to use.
-There is a new help section that links to our documentation to help new users getting started with Jellyfin.
-The auto-discovery feature of the app now shows all servers instead of the first one, you can select them to connect or manually enter your server address.
+The rewritten sign-in screen looks more modern and is much easier to use.
+There is a new help section that links to our documentation to help new users get started with Jellyfin.
+The auto-discovery feature of the app now shows all servers instead of the first one, you can select one of those or manually enter your server address to connect.
 You can then proceed to add a user and start using the app.
-Users are automatically saved now with auto log in enabled by default.
+Users are automatically saved now with auto-login enabled by default.

 <div class="juxtapose">
     <img data-label="0.11" src="/images/posts/androidtv-0-12-0/11-user-select.png" />